TWO MOTIVATIONAL SPEAKERS Talk Beauty Pageants (and Stuff)

 Jane talked about another motivational speaker who has somebody from the hotel slip a postcard under the meeting planners door that just says “I am here!”
 I joked that probably a text would work just as well.
 But the bottom line is just a reminder that our clients have huge concerns over our ability to hold the audience, to keep the audiences attention, and to deliver a relevant and helpful message.
 But in the end little things like just being kind, being flexible, being easy to work with, and actually getting to the Hotel on time or major stressors.

 This was a treat for me.
-I have been a fan of June for a long time.
+I have been a fan of Jane for a long time.
 I’ve loved hearing her sing.
 I loved hearing her tell stories.
 I loved watching her be inducted into the CPAE speaker Hall of Fame.
 But it was nice to get to spend an hour and pepper her with questions to get to know this very wonderful woman better.

 Thanks Jane.
 It was a treat.
 Thanks for joining me.